-The demand for facial fat contouring is on the rise.
-But there are several methods to accomplish this.
+As people try to maintain their youthful appearance later in life the demand for facial fat contouring is on the rise.
+There are several methods to accomplish this.
 Two such methods are the use of facial liposuction and CoolSculpting.
 But which method works better?
 Let’s talk about these two techniques.

 What is Facial Liposuction Contouring?